HalfTau/BellevueMasters/README.md

+# About This Repository
-Taking advantage of Target's excellent Guild program which is paying for me to go through this Master's program at Bellevue University (Go Bruins!).
+I'm taking advantage of Target’s Guild program, which fully covers my Master’s in Data Science at Bellevue University (Go Bruins!).
-This repo will contain everything I work on throughout the ~10 quarters I'll be at the school.

-Contents:
+This repository will serve as a long-term archive of my work across the ~10 quarters of the program — assignments, projects, experiments, notes, and anything else I build along the way.
+# 📂 Contents
-1. Jupyter Sketches
+## Jupyter Sketches:
-   little sketches working with jupyter outside of any particular project / assignment.
-Just finding my way around these new tools.
+A collection of small exploratory notebooks.
+These are my practice ground for learning Jupyter, pandas, plotting, and various data science tools outside the context of specific assignments.
+Mostly experimentation and early drafts of ideas.